-At select clinics, you may be able to provide preventative screening requisitions (mammogram, FIT, lipids, and/or diabetes) to the patient on behalf of the physician.
-The IF will present and discuss this option, and interested physicians will sign the protocol sheet, giving you permission to order specific requisitions in their name.
+At some clinics, you may be able to provide preventative screening requisitions (mammogram, this option, and interested PCPs will sign the protocol sheet, permitting you to order specific requisitions in their name.
 This sheet must be signed before you proceed with providing requisitions.